AidenYangX/CN-BigData/README.md

 # CN-BigData
-This is a repository for everyone to learn hadoop and so on.Particularly
+This is a repository for everyone to learn hadoop and so on.Particularly for myself.